White or Yellow

 Polyaluminium Chloride (PAC) is an inorganic polymer coagulant.
 It is a yellow solid powder that is widely used in water treatments.
 PAC is better than other aluminum salts such as aluminium chloride, aluminium sulphate, and other various forms of Polyaluminium chlorisulfate and Polyaluminium chloride that they have lower charge than PAC.

-These are 2 methods for polyalumunium chloride, the Gypsum process and Pressure process.
+These are 2 methods for polyalumunium chloride production or manufacturing process, the Gypsum process, and the Pressure process.
 The pressure process is widely used in Europe and Latin America.
-These are following steps:
+These are the following steps:

-The first process is releasing hydrogen as side product.
+The first process is releasing hydrogen as a side product.
 It is an explosive and hazardous substance.
-Industry usually adds the aluminium hydroxide in the second process.
+The industry usually adds the aluminium hydroxide in the second process.
 The combination of aluminium hydroxide and hydrochloric acid produces aluminium chlorohydrate (ACH).
 This reaction determines the value of m and n in the Polyalumunium chloride molecules.
 This reaction happens at 500 kPa and 170oC.

-Pressure and temperature of Polyalumunium chloride sink into standard level.
-Stable PAC need at least 9 weeks at 30o to precipitate.
-The presence of water during the process will be evaporated in reactor that produces steam.
+Pressure and temperature of olyalumunium chloride sink into the standard level.
+Stable PAC needs at least 9 weeks at 30o to precipitate.
+The presence of water during the process will be evaporated in the reactor that produces steam.
 Finally, Polyalumunium chloride contains more than 50% Al2O3.